jintobeans/nyt-ui/README.md

 * Include tests for each component

-* Write code that is as modular and readable as possible
+* Write code that is as readable as possible

 ## Bugs: